jam-py-v5/jam-py/README.md

 the client utilizes [JavaScript](https://developer.mozilla.org/en/docs/Web/JavaScript), [jQuery](https://jquery.com) and [Bootstrap](http://getbootstrap.com/2.3.2).

-* Simple, clear and efficient IDE.
-The development takes place in the Application builder, an application written completely in Jam.py.
+* Simple, clear and efficient IDE, Borland Delphi style.
+The development takes place in the Application builder, an application written completely with Jam.py.

 * “All in the browser” framework.
 With Jam.py, all you need are two pages in the browser, one for the project, the other for the Application builder.